kaidez/kaidez.github.io/_posts/2017-08-19-functional-programming-link.md

 The three key things here are:
 <ol class="post-content__list">
   <li class="post-content--list-item">
     The <code>main</code> property which is optional here.
-It's the entry point for the webpack build, which would work even if this property wasn't here.
-But doing so is a <em>de facto</em> webpack best practice.
+It's the entry point for the webpack build, which works even if this property isn't here.
+But doing so is a <em>de facto</em> webpack best practice in terms of documenting what the entry point is.
   </li>
   <li class="post-content--list-item">
     The <code>scripts</code> property which contains two tasks: <code>build</code> which builds out the production-ready <code>build/bundle.js</code> file via webpack, and <code>watch</code>, which watches for changes to the your <code>.js</code> source files and runs that build.
 These source files are in the <code>js-build</code> directory listed above and the tasks can be run using either <a href="https://yarnpkg.com/">Yarn</a> or <a href="https://www.npmjs.com/">npm</a>...I used Yarn.